Follow BLACKPINK Lisa's skincare routine for that everlasting glow

 Eye Cream to get rid of puffiness and dark circles

 Also found in Lisa’s skincare kit is an eye cream which contains replenishing and hydrating ingredients to keep sensitive undereye skin healthy.
-The singer uses Omorovicza Reviving Eye Cream, a lightweight, soothing formula that retails for $149.
+The singer uses Omorovicza Reviving Eye Cream, a lightweight, soothing formula that retails for $149 (INR 12,128.90).

 Skin-enriching renewal oil